readthedocs/sphinx-autoapi/docs/reference/config.rst

 	Options for display of the generated documentation.

 	* ``members``: Display children of an object
+	* ``inherited-members``: Display children of an object that have been inherited from a base class.
 	* ``undoc-members``: Display objects that have no docstring
 	* ``private-members``: Display private objects (eg. ``_foo`` in Python)
 	* ``special-members``: Display special objects (eg. ``__foo__`` in Python)